High dimensional Bayesian inference for Gaussian directed acyclic graph models: Suplimental section A: Graph theory, Markov properties and Gaussian DAGs

-Another direct implication of the DF property is that if $P$ admits a recursive factorization w.r.t. $\mathcal{G}$, then, for each ancestral set $A$, the marginal distribution $P_A$ admits a recursive factorization w.r.t. the induced graph $\mathcal{G}_A$.
-Combining this result with Lemma \ref{dfimoralf} we obtain the following: P admits a recursive factorization w.r.t. $\mathcal{G}$ then $A\perp B| S\ [P]$, whenever $A$ and $B$ are separated by $S$ in $(\mathcal{G}_{An(A\cup B\cup S)})^{\mathrm{m}}$.
-We call this property the directed global Markov property, DG, and any distribution that satisfies this property is said to be a directed Markov field over $\mathcal{G}$.
-For DAGs the directed Markov property plays the same role as the global Markov property does for undirected graphs, in the sense that it provides an optimal rule for recovering the conditional independence relations encoded by the directed graph.\\ We now introduce below another Markov property for DAGs.
-A distribution $P$ on $\mathcal{X}$ is said to obey the {directed local Markov property} (DL) w.r.t. $\mathcal{G}$ if for each $i\in V$
+Another direct implication of the DF property is that if $P$ admits a recursive factorization w.r.t. $\D$, then, for each ancestral set $A$, the marginal distribution $P_A$ admits a recursive factorization w.r.t. the induced graph $\D_A$.
+Combining this result with Lemma \ref{dfimoralf} we obtain the following: P admits a recursive factorization w.r.t. $\D$ then $A\Perp B| S\ [P]$, whenever $A$ and $B$ are separated by $S$ in $(\D_{An(A\cup B\cup S)})^{\mathrm{m}}$.
+We call this property the directed global Markov property, DG, and any distribution that satisfies this property is said to be a directed Markov field over $\D$.
+For DAGs the directed Markov property plays the same role as the global Markov property does for undirected graphs, in the sense that it provides an optimal rule for recovering the conditional independence relations encoded by the directed graph.\\

+We now introduce below another Markov property for DAGs.
+A distribution $P$ on $\mathcal{X}$ is said to obey the {directed local Markov property} (DL) w.r.t. $\D$ if for each $i\in V$

-Now for a given DAG $\mathcal{G}$ consider the so-called ``parent graph" defined as follows: The parent graph $\mathcal{G}_{par}$ of $\mathcal{G}$ is a DAG isomorphic to $\mathcal{G}$ and obtained by relabeling the vertex set $V$ as $1,2,\ldots, |V|,$ in such a way that $pa(i)\subset\{i+1,\ldots, |V|\}$ for each vertex $i\in V$.
+Now for a given DAG $\D$ consider the so-called ``parent graph" defined as follows: The parent graph $\D_{par}$ of $\D$ is a DAG isomorphic to $\D$ and obtained by relabeling the vertex set $V$ as $1,2,\ldots, |V|,$ in such a way that $pa(i)\subseteq\left\{i+1,\ldots, |V|\right\}$ for each vertex $i\in V$.
 It is easily shown that for any given DAG it is possible to relabel the vertices so that parents always have a higher numbering that their respective children though such an ordering is not unique in general.
-For a given parent ordering we say that $P$ obeys the parent ordered Markov property (PO) w.r.t. $\mathcal{G}$ if for every vertex $i$ we have
+For a given parent ordering we say that $P$ obeys the parent ordered Markov property (PO) w.r.t. $\D$ if for every vertex $i$ we have

-It can be shown that if $P$ has a density w.r.t. $\mu$, then $P$ obeys one of the directed Markov properties DF, DG, DL, PO if and only if it obeys all of them, i.e., the four Markov properties for DAGs are equivalent under mild conditions \cite{lauritzen96*}.
+It can be shown that if $P$ has a density w.r.t. $\mu$, then $P$ obeys one of the directed Markov properties DF, DG, DL, PO iff it obeys all of them, i.e., the four Markov properties for DAGs are equivalent under mild conditions \cite{lauritzen96*}.